simongmitchell01/simongmitchell01/README.md

-Hi, I'm Simon Mitchell.
-I'm a fourth year physics student at UCSB, graduating in June 2023.
+Welcome!
+I'm Simon Mitchell, a physics PhD student at the University of Pennsylvania.